-Have a big batch of onions to chop and not looking forward to the crying session ahead?
-Here are a few tips and tricks that just may help you avoid those tears.
-First, why do onions make us cry?
+Have a big batch to chop and not looking forward to the crying session ahead?
+Here are a few little tricks that just may help you avoid those tears.
+First, why do they make us cry?
 Science Focus shares this tidbit of info:

 The action of cutting an onion releases a fine spray of droplets.
 Recent Japanese research has shown that these droplets contain an enzyme called lachrymatory-factor synthase and sulphur-containing compounds, which react to produce a powerful irritant called Syn-propanethial-S-oxide.
 When a droplet strikes your eye, you respond by producing a copious flow of tears to try and wash the irritant away.

-We cry because our eyes are irritated by droplets the onion releases when we chop them.
+We cry because our eyes are irritated by droplets released when we chop them.
 Now that we understand the reason why tears + onions are a duo, here are a few ways we can help prevent that from happening…

-- Cut onion under water (either under a running tap or in a sinkful of water).
+- Cut under water (either under a running tap or in a sinkful of water).
 The water will dissolve the sulfur compounds before they can reach your eyes.
-Source.

-- Chop with a very sharp, stainless steel knife that has been run under water before starting to slice.
-If cutting a lot of onions or even a single large one, run knife frequently under water.
-The water will help absorb the sulfur compounds and a sharp knife will make a cleaner cut, bruising the onion cells less which theoretically means causing less reaction.
+- Slice with a very sharp, stainless steel knife that has been run under water before starting to slice.
+If working on a lot or even a single large one, run knife frequently under water.
+The water will help absorb the sulfur compounds and a sharp knife will make a cleaner cut, bruising the cells less which theoretically means causing less reaction.
 Why a stainless steel knife?
 Stainless steel is thought by some to attract the sulfur compounds.

 - Light a candle or votive near the cutting board or if you have a gas stove, light a burner.
-Cut onions as close to flame as possible without danger of being burned.
+Work as close to flame as possible without danger of being burned.
 The heat will draw the sulfur to it and away from your eyes.

 - Have a fan blowing the droplets away from your face while cutting onions.